New and simpler pricing

 Supplier working group

-Establishing a small supplier working group to improve how we work together.
+Established a supplier working group and are in the process of establishing a small supplier working group to improve how we work together.

 How are we investing in innovation to benefit consumers?